* March 26, 2014

 Good consise information.

-run a clinic.
+players to run a practice.
 See what drills they are doing.
 Some drills will be too advanced, so pick the easy ones.
-Particularly watch the
+Particularly,

 1. Practice shooting every practice!!!
-Free position shooting, and receiving a pass near the goal and
+Free position shooting, and receiving

 2. Try not to

 have a drill with alot of girls standing around, waiting in line.

 3. Keep your instructions ("talking") to a minimum.

-4. Be yourself.
+Be yourself.
 Be creative.
 Make it fun.

-Every year toward the ens of the season we had "Paddleboat Day".
+Example.
+Every year toward the ens of the season

+our Freshman HS team had "Paddleboat Day".
 Since we practiced at a local park, and they had peddle paddle boats,

-capture the flag, or just have pizza delivered.
+Not their won-loss record.
+Go to a zoo, rent bicycles, or just have pizza delivered.
 There is no way that skipping one practice

 will make an iota of difference in someones lacrosse skills.
-In my view, the benefits of recharging enthusiasm and team bonding are paramount
+The benefits of recharging enthusiasm and team bonding are paramount

 If it's important to them, it's IMPORTANT.
 One practice, I couldn't get the high school girls to do anything.
 I finally stopped and asked what was up.
 They were trying to decide what color shorts to